Select Page

 There are multiple factors to consider when setting up a development’s water utilities.
 For guidance, reach out to Fluence experts and we will advise you on your options.

-We offer full-scale SUBRE wastewater treatment plants as well as AspiralTM and NIROBOX™ packaged plants for those interested in a more affordable approach that quickly meets compliance in the near term, with the option to easily add more plants in the future as the development expands.
+We offer full-scale SUBRE wastewater treatment plants as well as AspiralTM and NIROBOX™ containerized plants for those interested in a more affordable approach that quickly meets compliance in the near term, with the option to easily add more plants in the future as the development expands.
 We also offer Tipton packaged extended aeration plants, which are encased in high-strength, reinforced carbon steel to allow the plants to be installed underground.
 Our Tipton plants are made in the United States.

 Setting up water infrastructure can be expensive.
 Fluence offers BOO (build-own-operate) and leasing options to give our customers flexibility.
 The leasing option can be convenient for developers who do not want to bear the full cost of the infrastructure upfront, but rather would like to move quickly to satisfy the current requirements, with the option to transfer the lease down the line.
 With the BOO option, Fluence pays to set up and manage the plant, with the customer paying a set rate for water treated.